2015–16 Texas Tech Lady Raiders basketball team

-The 2015–16 Texas Tech Lady Raiders basketball team will represent Texas Tech University in the 2015–16 college basketball season.
-It will be head coach Candi Whitaker's third season at Texas Tech.
-The Lady Raiders, were members of the Big 12 Conference and will play their home games at the United Supermarkets Arena.
+The 2015–16 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2015–16 college basketball season.
+It was head coach Candi Whitaker's third season at Texas Tech.
+The Lady Raiders, were members of the Big 12 Conference and played their home games at the United Supermarkets Arena.
 They finished the season 13–18, 3–15 in Big 12 play to finish in ninth place.
-They advanced to the quarterfinals of the Big 12 women's tournament where they lost to Baylor.
+They advanced to the quarterfinals of the Big 12 women's tournament, where they lost to Baylor.